aptech/docs/docs/CR-plotCDFEmpirical.rst

 Format
 ----------------
-.. function:: plotCDFEmpirical(myPlot, x, bins)
+.. function:: plotCDFEmpirical([myPlot, ]x[, bins])
-			  plotCDFEmpirical( x, bins)
-			  plotCDFEmpirical( x )

-    :param myPlot:
+    :param myPlot: Optional argument, a :class:`plotControl` structure
-    :type myPlot: A plotControl structure
+    :type myPlot: struct

-    :param x:
+    :param x: data
-    :type x: N x 1 vector
+    :type x: Nx1 vector

-    :param bins: scalar or vector.
-If scalar, evenly spaced vector between x_min and x_max sized equal number of bins is used to find the empirical cdf.
+    :param bins: Optional input.
+If scalar, evenly spaced vector between *x_min* and *x_max* sized equal number of bins is used to find the empirical cdf.
 If vector, GAUSS uses the passed vector as the values at which to find empirical cdf.
-    :type bins: Optional input
+    :type bins: scalar or vector

 Examples
 ----------------

 ::

-    new ;
-    cls ;
+    new;
+    cls;
     rndseed 2223;

     // Create a random vector